haiwen/seafile-docs-ko/README.md

 #Seafile

-Seafile is a next-generation open source cloud storage system with advanced support for file syncing, privacy protection and teamwork.
+Seafile is an open source cloud storage system with advanced support for file syncing, privacy protection and teamwork.

 Collections of files are called libraries, and each library can be synced